afman42/t-browser/README.md

 ### Link Navigation
 - Press `l` to open a clean modal list of all links on the current page
 - Each link shows both the link text and full URL for context
+- Image links are marked with [IMAGE] indicator (real extensions) or [IMAGE*] (detected)
 - Use arrow keys to navigate the list and Enter to select a link
+- For image links, see option to preview directly in terminal
 - Includes a "Go Back" button to return to the previous page if available
 - Press Escape or 'q' to close the modal and return to content

+### Image Handling
+- Press `i` to open a modal list of all images on the current page
+- Each image shows alt text, title, URL, and file extension
+- Images with real extensions are clearly marked with the file type (e.g., [.png], [.jpg])
+- Select any image to view it directly in the terminal using tview's image component
+- Supports major formats: JPG, PNG, GIF, BMP, WebP, SVG, ICO, TIFF
+- Automatic file size checking (max 5MB) prevents large downloads
+- Press Escape or 'q' to return to the image list or main content

 ### Clipboard Support
 - Press `p` when in the URL input field to paste content from clipboard